ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/index.rst

 relationships between various maternal disorders subcauses.
 In Wave 1, we are ignoring such interactions and treating the different subcauses as independent.
-However, to be able to handle such interactions in future waves, the simulation should make decisions about the different subcauses in the order of the suspected causal relationships, as
+However, to be able to handle such interactions in future waves, the simulation should make decisions about incidence of the different subcauses in the order of the suspected causal relationships.
+The specified order is:
-follows:

 #.
 Maternal hypertensive disorders
 #.
 Obstructed labor and uterine rupture
 #.
 Maternal hemorrhage
 #.
 Maternal sepsis and other maternal infections
 #.
 Residual maternal disorders

+The current plan is to have a separate "incidence timestep" for each of the modeled subcauses, ordered as above, and the simulation will decide which simulants experience each subcause on the corresponding timestep.

 Mortality component
 """""""""""""""""""